Maximum-Variance-Reduction Stratification for Improved Subsampling: Proof of Theorem

 \begin{lemma} Under Assumptions~\ref{asmp01}, \ref{asmp02}, and \ref{asmp05}, as $n$ and $N$ go to infinity,

-\end{lemma} \begin{proof} Consider the stochastic function in \eqref{str.est}, where the randomness is introduced by sampling.
+where $o_{p|\DN}(1)$ denotes convergence to zero in probability conditional on $\DN$. \end{lemma} \begin{proof} Given the full data $\DN$, the randomness of the objective function in \eqref{str.est} is solely due to the subsampling process.
 Based on the sampling scheme, $X_{j,i}^*$ is a random sample from $\{X_i\}_{i \in I_j}$ with selection probabilities $\{\frac{\pi_i}{\Pi_j}\}_{i \in I_{j}}$.
 Therefore for any $\theta \in \Theta$, the conditional expectation and variance of

 given $\DN$ are

 and

 The last equality above holds because of Assumption~\ref{asmp02} and Lemma~\ref{lem1} with $g(x)=l(x;\theta)$.
 Then according to the Chebyshev's inequality,